Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/API docs course/API-architectural-style.md

 - `socket.onmessage`: An event handler triggered when a message is received from the server, logging the message to the console.

 WebSockets are mostly used in scenarios where real-time communication is critical.
 Common use cases include live-chat applications and online gaming.

+{{< callout context="note" title="Assignment" icon="outline/info-circle" >}}

+1. Review the core principles of the API architectural styles: SOAP, GraphQL, WebSocket, and  REST.
+Summarize each style in 300-500 words.

+2. Write a 500-word analysis on the future trends of API architectural styles.

+Lastly, after review, publish on your blog and tag @Technicalwrit6 on Twitter and LinkedIn, stating that this is your introduction to API Documentation Course.

+{{< /callout >}}